grajh/gric/README.md

 - Matplotlib
 - [GeographicLib](https://geographiclib.sourceforge.io/1.49/python/) (optional)

-Script uploaded.
+Beta version of the script uploaded.
 Documentation and examples are soon to follow.

 Last update: 22.
 March 2018.